viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ### Configure your mock robot

-[Configure your mock robot](/manage/configuration/) to represent a physical smart machine with robotic board, arm, and motor hardware.
+[Configure your mock robot](/manage/configuration/) to represent a physical machine with robotic board, arm, and motor hardware.

 If you were using physical hardware, this process would provide `viam-server` with information about what hardware is attached to it and how to communicate with it.
 For this robot, you configure `viam-server` to use `fake` components that emulate physical hardware.